-Last updated November 2018
+Last updated May 2022

-Damaged auto glass doesn’t necessarily have to be replaced—chips can often be repaired.
+Damaged auto glass doesn’t necessarily have to be replaced; chips often can be repaired.
 Modern windshields are essentially made with two layers of glass sandwiching a layer of vinyl, designed so glass breaks into tiny cracks, rather than shattering.
 These cracks can be filled by injecting polymer into them and then smoothing the area once it sets.
 Repairs are possible for relatively large areas of damage—larger than you might expect.
 Generally, chips that penetrate at an angle perpendicular to the surface or at a shallow angle can be repaired.
 If you’re not sure repair is possible, ask a glass repair shop for an inspection.

-Small repairs are relatively inexpensive, around $50–$75.
+Small repairs are relatively inexpensive, around $60-$90.
 But repairs must be made as soon as possible after the damage occurs.
 Rain and dirt will infiltrate damaged areas over time, and air will quickly make windshield cracks worse, making repair impossible.

 Choosing a Shop

 While it’s a good idea to get a windshield or other glass repaired right away, you want to choose a repair shop carefully.

 Here at Checkbook.org, you’ll find customer reviews of auto glass outfits, based on surveys completed by Checkbook and Consumer Reports subscribers, plus other local consumers we invited to participate.
 Fortunately, most glass shops overall received quite favorable ratings, especially compared to the very mixed bag of reviews we get for auto bodywork.

 If the damage was caused by someone else, and their insurance company is paying for the fix, start by checking with the insurer.
 Some have price agreements with networks of shops and chains; and while they’ll pay for repairs done by others, they might not fully compensate you if the one you pick charges higher prices than its contracted shops.